No, except for some non-credit courses taken on a self-supporting basis (i.e. safe

 Unofficial transcripts can be viewed by the student via WebAdvisor.
 Official transcripts can be requested online via JCC Transcript Ordering Services or a request form in the Registrar's office (C1500, Wilson Building).

--Completed and in-progress courses broken down by the academic year (i.e. 2015-2016 / Freshman year)
+-Student name, DOB, and address -High school name -High school administrator's name and signature -Completed and in-progress courses broken down by the academic year (i.e. 2021-2022

 | Freshman year) -Date of high school entry and projected graduation date (MM/DD/YYYY) -Cumulative, unweighted GPA